chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 ## Running tests

 Tests are executed through `TestRunProfile`s.
 Each profile belongs to a specific execution `kind`: run, debug, or coverage.
-Most test extensions will have at most one profile in each of these groups, but more are allowed.
-For example, if your extension runs tests on multiple platforms, you could have one profile for each combination of platform and `kind`.
+Most test 插件 will have at most one profile in each of these groups, but more are allowed.
+For example, if your 插件 runs tests on multiple platforms, you could have one profile for each combination of platform and `kind`.
 Each profile has a `runHandler`, which is invoked when a run of that type is requested.

 ```ts